SPDUK/portfolio/content/blog/javascript-101-variables-and-primitives/index.md

 num === num3 // false
 ```

-A common problem with numbers in JS would simply be doing any type of math that requires precision, due to floating points you're likely to run into this situation:
+A common problem with numbers in JS would simply be doing any type of math that requires precision, due to floating-points you're likely to run into this situation:

 ```js
 const value = 0.1